sharkymark/weather/README.md

   - **Filter airports**: by code, name, state and municipality\*\*
   - **Zillow URL Integration**: Provides Zillow link to county and state of airport
   - **Download airport codes**: if not resident locally from a [GitHub repository](https://davidmegginson.github.io/ourairports-data/airports.csv)\*\*
+- **Earthquake Information**: Fetch and display recent earthquake data from USGS.
+  - **Filter by magnitude**: Search for earthquakes by minimum magnitude or a magnitude range.
+  - **Filter by time period**: Options include "Today", "Last 24 hours", "Last 48 hours", and "Last week".
+  - **Google Maps Integration**: Provides Google Maps links for earthquake epicenters.
+  - **USGS Link**: Provides a direct link to the USGS event page for more details.
+- **Tide Information**: Fetch and display tide predictions for coastal addresses.
 - **Open Chrome browser**: to view Google Maps location, Zillow, and FlightTrader24 of airport
   - **Optional**: to enable this feature, pass `python3 weather.py --browser` flag when starting the app